WaldJohannaU/3RScan/FAQ.md

 - `truncation_number_pixels_larger_fov_image`: how many pixels from instance are visible in the larger fov image.

 - `truncation`: percentage of how much the object is cut off at the edges w.r.t. rendering with larger FOV.
-1 means "the whole object is visible in the original image, it is not cut off at image edges".
-0<x<1 means "the object is visible to x% in the original image, the rest is cut off at image edges but is visible with a larger FOV".
+1 means _the whole object is visible in the original image, it is not cut off at image edges_.
+0 < x < 1 means _the object is visible to x% in the original image, the rest is cut off at image edges but is visible with a larger FOV_.

 - `occlusion_number_pixels_original_image`: how many pixels from instance are visible in original image with original fov.

 - `occlusion_number_pixels_only_with_that_instance`: how many pixels from instance are visible in original image with original fov when only rendering that instance.

 - `occlusion`: percentage of how much the object is cut off by other objects in the original image (without larger FOV).
 1 means "the whole object is visible in the original image, it is not cut off by other objects in the image".
-0<x<1 means "the object is visible to x% in the original image, the rest is cut off by other objects in the image, but is visible in the original FOV when only rendering that single object"
+0 < x < 1 means _the object is visible to x% in the original image, the rest is cut off by other objects in the image, but is visible in the original FOV when only rendering that single object_

 **Caveat:** Note that `truncation_number_pixels_original_image` and `occlusion_number_pixels_original_image` are not the same number.
 This is because we used a larger FOV for rendering the image in truncation and therefore the absolute number of pixels is less because we look at a smaller width/height in total.
 When using the number of pixels as object mask, we should therefore use the `occlusion_number_pixels_original_image`.